 Solutions to Project Manager Woes

-1. Administrative tasks— A necessary evil that plagues project managers everywhere.
-These administrative tasks can consist of paper work, maintaining time sheets, preparing meeting agendas, sending out follow-ups, so on and so forth; but that’s only just scratching the surface of a project manager’s potential responsibilities.
+1. Administrative Tasks.
+A necessary evil that plagues project managers everywhere.
+These administrative tasks can consist of paper work, maintaining time sheets, preparing meeting agendas, sending out follow-ups, and so on and so forth.
+However, that’s only just scratching the surface of a project manager’s potential responsibilities.

-2. Vendor related tasks— Many people don’t realize that project managers have to handle a variety of vendor related tasks.
+2. Vendor-related Tasks.
+Many people don’t realize that project managers have to handle a variety of vendor-related tasks.
 These tasks can include dealing with contractors, negotiating rates and policies, or dealing with unions.
-Unions can be the hardest to deal with, as they have changing rates based on time of year, mandatory breaks and worker holidays.
-While no one is arguing the benefit of unions, they can cause frustrations for project managers.
+Unions can be the hardest to deal with, as they have changing rates based on the time of year, mandatory breaks and worker holidays.
+While no one is arguing the benefits of unions, they can cause frustrations for project managers.
 Critical activities may have to be placed on hold because a vital worker needs to take their mandatory break – this then affects the project manager’s capability to keep the project on time and within budget.

-3. Inefficient systems and processes— Despite the overwhelmingly fast improvements to technology that exist in our culture, many businesses still fail to adopt modern PM/PPM management tools.
-Countless companies manage their projects using Excel spreadsheets and static MS Project files.
-These out-dated systems do nothing to help the project manager and are often riddled with mistakes that can create serious problems in the long run.
+3. Inefficient Systems and Processes.
+Despite the overwhelmingly fast improvements to technology that exist in our culture, many businesses still fail to adopt modern project management tools.
+Countless companies manage their projects using Excel spreadsheets and static Microsoft Project files.
+These outdated systems do nothing to help the project manager and are often riddled with mistakes that can create serious problems in the long run.

-8. Lack of control over budgets— Budgets are an integral part of project manager, yet often the project manager has no control over what a budget will be.
-Usually the project manager receives a budget before finishing the concept phase; they must then base their entire project around this number while still managing to complete the entire scope of the project on time.
+8. Lack of Control Over Budgets.
+Budgets are an integral part of project manager’s responsibility, yet often the project manager has no control over what a budget will be.
+Usually the project manager receives a budget before finishing the concept phase.
+They must then base their entire project around this number while still managing to complete the entire scope of the project on time.
 While budgets are necessary, it can be far less frustrating if the project manager has a say in what the final budget will look like.

 What’s most upsetting about many of these problems is that they can easily be solved using better project management systems.
-ARES PRISM is capable of managing projects far more efficiently resulting in integrated budgets and schedules, clean and accurate reports, effective management of project changes, and easier communication between team members.
-While a project manager will always be faced with challenges, it is possible to make their life easier using ARES PRISM.
+Contruent Enterprise is capable of managing projects far more efficiently resulting in integrated budgets and schedules, clean and accurate reports, effective management of project changes and easier communication between team members.
+While a project manager will always be faced with challenges, it is possible to make their life easier using Contruent Enterprise.

-If decentralized spreadsheets, time-consuming month-end reporting, and/or increasingly complex projects sound familiar, check out our case study “ROI of an Integrated Cost Management Solution at a Mid-Sized Pipeline Company“.
-This case study shares how a mid-sized pipeline company in North America chose ARES PRISM over spreadsheet data entry to effectively manage budget cost, increase volume project capacity, and reduce time spent on month-end reporting and forecasting analysis.
+If decentralized spreadsheets, time-consuming month-end reporting, and/or increasingly complex projects sound familiar, check out our case study “ROI of an Integrated Cost Management Solution at a Mid-Sized Pipeline Company.”
+This case study shares how a mid-sized pipeline company in North America chose Contruent Enterprise over spreadsheet data entry to effectively manage budget cost, increase volume project capacity and reduce time spent on month-end reporting and forecasting analysis.

-Interested in learning more about how other companies use ARES PRISM?
+Interested in learning more about how other companies are using Contruent Enterprise?
 Visit our Resource Center where you can download industry and customer case studies.